PhantomInsights/covid-19/README.md

 ![Age Distribution](./figs/mexico_age_sex.png)

-We can observe that most cases fall within the 30-60 age range and men have most registered cases than women in almost all age groups.
+We can observe that most cases fall within the 30-60 age range and men have more registered cases than women in all age groups.

 And that's it for this dataset.
 We got some really interesting insights from some of the fields we have available.